josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

   > While doing astrophotography I observed five yellow-white lights in a "V" formation moving slowly from the northwest, across the sky to the northeast, then turn almost due south and continue until out of sight....
 During the NW-NE transit one of the trailing lights moved up and joined the three and then dropped back to the trailing position.
 I estimated the three light "V" to cover about 0.5 degrees of sky and the whole group of five lights to cover about 1 degree of sky.

-This detailed description is but one of over 80,000 UFO sighting that have been recorded by the [The National UFO Reporting Center (NUFORC)](http://www.nuforc.org/).
+This detailed description is but one of over 80,000 UFO sightings that have been recorded by the [The National UFO Reporting Center (NUFORC)](http://www.nuforc.org/).
 According to its website, NUFORC's mission is: "to receive, record, and to the greatest degree possible, corroborate and document reports from individuals who have been witness to unusual, possibly UFO-related events."
 To this end, the center relies on individuals to report UFO sightings.
 Many individuals report directly and many more are referred to the NUFORC by the Federal Aviation Administration, the National Weather Services, NASA, and 911 emergency dispatchers.

 The NUFORC maintains these reports in an [online database](http://www.nuforc.org/webreports/ndxevent.html) available for the public to download.
 An analysis of reported sighting density across various partitions of time reveals that certain alien preferences are curiously human.

-## Aliens Watch the X-Files
+### Aliens Watch the X-Files

 <iframe src="http://bl.ocks.org/josiahdavis/raw/ce4ba4fccbe8935944db" marginwidth="0" marginheight="0" frameborder="0" height="535px" width="750px" scrolling="no"></iframe>